Herndon

 Quick Facts at a Glance

-Jurisdiction Type: Incorporated town within Fairfax County, meaning it operates as a town government while still sharing county services, including FCPS schools
+Jurisdiction Type: Incorporated town within Fairfax County, Virginia.
+The Town of Herndon operates its own municipal government while sharing county services, including Fairfax County Public Schools (FCPS).

 ZIP Codes: 20170, 20171

-Distance to Washington, DC: Approximately 25 miles west of downtown Washington, DC; roughly 35–55 minutes by car depending on traffic
+Distance to Washington, D.C.: ~25 miles west of downtown Washington, D.C.; approximately 35–55 minutes by car depending on traffic

 Overview & Geography